matt123miller/n-prime-numbers/README.md

  - ~Compare against the other text writing options.~ Output the StringBuilder after each line, then clear it.
  - Large grids are garbled in the terminal, so outputting to a csv file would also be great.
  - I need to make the output methods more testable
+ - Make a nice github pages site for this?
+Why not.